 Entering students are required to successfully satisfy the requirements for the business mathematics proficiency course, BUAD-100.
 Majors are required to earn at least a "C" grade in all courses in their major program.
 Graduating seniors are encouraged to take the national standardized Graduate Management Admission Test (GMAT) during the FALL semester of their senior year.
 After completing English Expository Writing (ENGL 101) and Argument and Research (ENGL 102), students must take and successfully pass the Bowie State University English Proficiency Examination.
-Transfer students who completed their English composition requirements at another institution must take the Bowie State University English Proficiency Examination at the University.
+Transfer students who completed their English composition requirements at another institution must take the Bowie State University English Proficiency Examination during their First Semester of enrollment at the University.